-Gas composition ($CH_4:CO_2$ ratio) was found to range from a low of 13% to a high of 98% whilst the gas content spanned a much narrower range, from a low of 7.5 m3/t to a high of 15.5 m3/t.
-The relationship between gas composition and gas content, Figures 9(A) and 9(B), show the panel entry was CH4 rich with relatively high gas content, decreasing in both gas content and CH4 composition with distance into the panels.
+Within the mining area the gas composition (CH4:CO2 ratio) spans a broad range, from a low of 13% to a high of 98%, whilst the gas content span a much narrower range, from a low of 7.5 m^3/t to a high of 15.5 m^3/t .
+The relationship between gas composition and gas content, Figures 9(A) and 9(B), show the panel entry to be CH4 rich with relatively high gas content, decreasing in both gas content and CH4 composition with distance into the panels.